AntMouss/Novelties-detection-project/README.md

 $J = \dfrac{ \sum_{i=0}^{k}{Ji} }{k}$

-3. The process isn't the same for unsupervised case , we append every cluster of words for each topic then we compute the total Jaccard similarity.
+3. The process isn't the same for the unsupervised case , we append every cluster of words for each topic then we compute the total Jaccard similarity.
-4. Finally , we will classifie the change rate between two windows using normal distribution classifier .
+4. Finally , we will classify the change rate between two windows using a normal distribution classifier .
    The final result is a range percentiles :

 In our case , a percentile is a similarity score below which a given percentage k of scores in its frequency distribution falls (exclusive definition) or a score at or below which a given percentage falls (inclusive definition).